jason-napolitano/PHP-Exceptions/README.md

 debugging a breeze._"

 Proper Exception handling is a **must** in PHP applications, and application development in general.
-This library hopes to encourage developers to properly handle exceptions, by giving them a variety of new, more tailored exception classes to work with.
+This library hopes to encourage developers to properly handle exceptions, by giving them new and more tailored exception classes to work with.
 This package adds a new variety and flavor when building applications.
 For example, there are now exceptions for:

 The File System